AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 We use **[`MSELoss`](https://pytorch.org/docs/master/generated/torch.nn.MSELoss.html#torch.nn.MSELoss)**.
 This emphasizes restoring color to the images and reconstructing the missing links.

+### Model Checkpoint

+You can download this pretrained model [here](https://drive.google.com/file/d/17bhebttizD0tXaeZ499X4F33dboIBMgN/view?usp=sharing).

+Note that this checkpoint should be [loaded directly with PyTorch](https://pytorch.org/docs/stable/torch.html?#torch.load) and mapped to the available device (CPU or GPU).

 # Inference

 ### Some more examples